 Chilean needle grass is an invasive weed that is found in Hawke’s Bay and we want to help farmers control it and stop its spread.
-It impacts on farm production and animal welfare, and can be spread easily.
-HBRC Biosecurity staff are working with landowners to manage this pest plant.
+It impacts on farm production and animal welfare, and can be spread easily. the Regional Council Biosecurity staff are working with landowners to manage this pest plant.

-Chilean needle grass (Nassella neesiana) is a Total Control (Occupier Responsibility) Pest Plant in the Hawke’s Bay Regional Council Regional Pest Management Strategy 2013.
+Chilean needle grass (Nassella neesiana) is a Total Control (Occupier Responsibility) Pest Plant in the Hawke’s Bay Regional Council Regional Pest Plan 2018-2038.

 Chilean needle grass is an invasive weed that out-competes productive pasture grasses and takes over large areas if left uncontrolled.
 Its seeds have a sharp, needle like tip which attaches easily to stock and can penetrate skin and muscle.
 This can cause painful abscesses for the animal, and can lead to downgrading of pelts, meat or wool.
 The seed can also injure horses and dogs.
 It is unpalatable to stock when it is seeding (November to January), reducing the stock carrying capacity on a property.

 Chilean needle grass is widespread in Hawke’s Bay and Marlborough, and has been found on a small number of sites in Canterbury.
 Currently, Chilean needle grass infests approximately 3,700 hectares of land in New Zealand, but has the potential to affect up to 15 million hectares nationwide.

 In Hawke’s Bay, Chilean needle grass is found on approximately 130 properties, covering around 550 hectares.
 Chilean needle grass occurs in Maraekakaho, Bayview, Puketapu, Omakere, Poukawa, Porangahau, Waipawa and Waipukurau.